AVSheard/nc-news-frontend/README.md

 ### Project summary

 This repo contains the frontend for a reddit style news app where users can login, read news articles and up/down vote them.
-The repo sends GET, PATCH, POST and DELETE requests to a seperatly hosted backend.
+The repo sends GET, PATCH, POST and DELETE requests to a seperately hosted backend.
 A back end for this repo can be found here: https://github.com/AVSheard/be-nc-news

 ### How to run this repo